Raphael-Boichot/Arduino-MegaBurner-V2/README.md

 This project originates from [maximaas/MegaBurner](https://github.com/maximaas/MegaBurner), a Java + SWT desktop application built to flash the MX29L3211 chip for SNES/SFC cartridge reproductions, talking to an Arduino Mega 2560 over serial.

-Starting from that original Java/Arduino codebase having a hell of dependancies (took me hours to compile it), with the help of
+Starting from that original Java/Arduino codebase (having a hell of dependancies and compiling in an humoungus .exe), with the help of
 Claude A.I.:

 - **I translated the Java host application into Python** — a small, dependency-light (`pyserial` only) command-line driver and a couple of ready-to-run scripts, replacing the SWT GUI app.